VikParuchuri/marker/data/examples/markdown/switch_transformers/switch_trans.md

 | Expert Attention | bfloat16 | [diverges] | [diverges] | – |
 | Experts FF + Attention | float32 | -1.513 | -1.607 | 1240 |
 | Expert FF + Attention | bfloat16 | [diverges] | [diverges] | – |

-However, when these layers do train stably, we believe the preliminary positive results suggests a future promising direction.

 Table 10: Switch attention layer results.
 All models have 32 experts and train with 524k tokens per batch.
 Experts FF is when experts replace the FFN in the Transformer, which is our standard setup throughout the paper.
 Experts FF + Attention is when experts are used to replace both the FFN and the Self-Attention layers.
 When training with bfloat16 precision the models that have experts attention diverge.